 In addition to a demo experience, you may be offered a guest pass, also referred to as a sandbox or bake-off.
 It’s an opportunity to get into a system to play and build things, or test systems against each other with the same set of ingredients.

-Feel free to search, upload and download digital assets.
+Feel free to search and download digital assets.
 Don’t worry, you won’t break anything, so enjoy experimenting.

 Full-service DAM and DAM lite